 Need for simple yet robust predictor of mortality in patients with AKI is imperative in LMICs, where prioritization of available resources is formidable.
 We undertook this study with a premise that Urea Creatinine Ratio (UCR) predicts mortality in patients with AKI.
 We tried to estimate the cut off value of UCR for prediction of mortality in patients with AKI.

 UCR was also thought to reflect on pre renal azotemia.
-A high UCR in critically ill patients is associated with intrinsic AKI and is reported to be associated with inpatient mortality in non ESRD CKD patients ((Elizabeth C et al., 2020).
+A high UCR in critically ill patients is associated with intrinsic AKI and is reported to be associated with inpatient mortality in non ESRD CKD patients (Elizabeth C et al., 2020).
 Similarly, studies have shown that assessment of UCR at admission is associated with poor outcomes in patients of chronic heart failure, AKI, hemodialysis, myocardial infarction and stroke.
 In patients with AKI, high values of UCR were associated with poor long term outcomes and mortality (Elizabeth C et al., 2020).

 The pathophysiological mechanism for the association of high UCR and poor clinical outcomes are unclear .Though urea is considered as relatively inert molecule, recent studies have suggested that it induces biochemical alteration, which has impact on clinical outcome .It is well known that serum urea levels are increased by excess protein intake, hypovolemia, heart failure gastrointestinal bleeding and catabolism.